DivinerHJF/DivinerHJF/README.md

 ### Hi there, I'm Jianfeng Hao. 👋

-- 🌱 I’m currently learning everything.
+- 🌱 I'm learning everything right now.
-- 🥅 2023 Goals: Be real, be pure, be interesting.
+- 🥅 2023 goals: To be real, to be pure, to be interesting.
-- ⚡ Fun fact: I listens to podcasts on the commute every day.
+- ⚡ Fun fact: I listen to podcasts on my commute every day.
 - 💌 How to reach me: [Blog](https://www.aetherhjf.com/), [Telegram](https://t.me/Aether_Q), [Gmail](mailto:haojianfeng1997@gmail.com)

 ### 📕 Latest Blog Posts